techidaily/site-facebook-video-recording/source/_posts/new-2023-fb-video-downloader-app-windows-macos-android-for-2024.md

 ### Internet Download Manager

-[This download manager](https://www.internetdownloadmanager.com/)is a comprehensive tool for downloading all the videos, documents, and compressed files you want.
+[This download manager](https://www.internetdownloadmanager.com/) is a comprehensive tool for downloading all the videos, documents, and compressed files you want.
 It also has the bonus of allowing you to choose the format and video quality you want to download the file in.

 ![using the internet download manager](https://images.wondershare.com/filmora/article-images/2021/facebook-video-downloader-app-3.png)